2025 Alpha Awards Photo Competition

 Terms and conditions apply.*

-This mobility significantly increases our chances of finding ideal photography conditions.
+This approach significantly increases our chances of finding ideal photography conditions.
 Over our time together, we might photograph in well-known locations or somewhere unexpected that the weather has guided us to.
 We'll make decisions based on weather forecasts, seasonal opportunities, and your photography interests.

 * Sunrise shoots are optional and based on conditions and energy levels, especially if we were up late photographing the night sky.